-This week’s blog post is a complement to last year’s post entitled, Motor planning and sequencing challenges in children with developmental delays.
+This week’s blog post is a complement to last year’s post entitled, Motor planning and sequencing challenges in children with developmental differences.
 There you can find the Key Take-Aways PDF from that blog as well.
 Last year’s post was a brief overview of motor planning and sequencing challenges.
 This year, we dive right in with a lot more detail.
 Here is our podcast with Maude LeRoux, DIR Expert Training Leader and Occupational Therapist who runs A Total Approach clinic in Glen Mills, Pennsylvania.

 The Building blocks of Motor Planning with Occupational Therapist and DIR Expert Training Leader, Maude LeRoux